wbolster/plyvel/doc/installation.rst

    (envname) $ pip install plyvel

-(In case you're feeling old-fashioned:: downloading a source tarball, unpacking it and installing it manually with ``python setup.py install`` should also work.)
+(In case you're feeling old-fashioned: downloading a source tarball, unpacking it and installing it manually with ``python setup.py install`` should also work.)